RADIO FREQUENCY ASSISTED LIPOSCULPTURE (RFAL): BODYTITE

 Infection is rare, and is prevented by attention to sterility during the procedure and prophylactic antibiotics.

-The problem of uneven contours caused by uneven fat removal is greatly minimized by the liquefying effect of the RF energy on the solid fat.
+The problem of uneven contours caused by uneven fat removal is minimized by the liquefying effect of the RF energy on the solid fat.

 The RF energy of BodyTite translates into heat energy.
 This is what produces the skin tightening effect.
 However, excessive heat energy applied to the skin can cause burns.
-Therefore, several technical precautions are observed in using this technology that ensure that the risk of this complication is very low.
+Therefore, several technical precautions are observed in using this technology that ensure that the risk of this complication is low.